 Green SchoolAdd to Cart Add to Lightbox Download

-Student art works from used paper at Green School.
+An exterior view of Green School, 80% of the electric needs of the school supplied by the solar cell.
 Amidst lush forest with the sounds of crickets in the background, a school is trying to save the earth.
 The Green School is located in the village of Sibang Kaja in Badung District, Bali, Indonesia.
 Most of the buildings are made of bamboos and 80% of the power is supplied from solar cells.
 The architecture is based on an open concept without walls and air conditioning that it is very environment friendly.

 It was former Canadian jeweler John Hardy and his American wife Cynthia who initiated the school in 2006.
 The school began operating in 2008 by admitting a maximum of 300 international students aged 6–18 years old.
 As recorded, since its creation there have been students from more or less 40 countries including Indonesia.